Marketing Case Study #4: Nintendo & The Blue Ocean Strategy

 blue ocean strategy summary

-They were first producing a type of card game called Hanafuda, only for the Japanese market.
+They were first producing a card game called Hanafuda, only for the Japanese market.

-Only since 1956, has Nintendo started to diversify its activities to other industries like toy manufacturing, laser games, television, food, and love hotels…
+Only since 1956, has Nintendo started diversifying its activities to other industries like toy manufacturing, laser games, television, food, and love hotels...

 blue and red ocean strategy